AVEVA/AVEVA-Samples-OMF/README.md

 Use the PI Web API OMF endpoint.
 PI Connector Relay is currently not tested for and would require some changes to the code to get to work.

-## OMF limitations on OCS and PI
+## OMF limitations on AVEVA Data Hub and PI

 This list is not exhuastive, but rather a few key details to know.

 1. PI only accepts DateTime timestamp as the property index
 1. PI can only have 1 index
-1. OCS only accepts Dynamic OMFType classification
+1. ADH only accepts Dynamic OMFType classification
-1. OCS does not accept Link type data
+1. ADH does not accept Link type data

 ## Credentials